Shiv0989/Analysis-Early-Learning-NSW-ACT/README.md

 ## Introduction

 Welcome to the GitHub repository for the NSW & ACT Early Learning Data Analysis Project, an internship initiative at Uniting.
-This project harnesses advanced data and spatial analysis to address key challenges in early childhood education in Statistical Area Level 2 (SA2) in New South Wales (NSW) and the Australian Capital Territory (ACT).
+This project focuses to utilize advanced data and spatial analysis to address key challenges in early childhood education in Statistical Area Level 2 (SA2) in New South Wales (NSW) and the Australian Capital Territory (ACT).

 ## Project Aim